 That's a neat bit of real world data visualized with applied math - a spatial dimension of time combined with a dimension in color.
 Your program should be able to draw any of these frac data sets at various sizes.
 When your code is all cleaned up and correct, please turn in your quilt.py and your data-stripes.py files on paperless as hw 5.2.

 This assignment was created by Nick Parlante in 2019 for the revised Stanford CS106A in Python.
-The inspiration for the project was this Vox climate stripes article.
+The inspiration for the project was this Vox climate stripes article about how the color-stripe representation of climate data was showing up on plates and leggings as a sort of graphic-of-the-moment.
 The assignment uses the color dimension idea, but feeds through all sorts of data about the world to keep it from being too depressing.